 The world of children’s literature, “kidlit” for short, has many realms and spans a sizable age range for children all along the development trail.

 It can be divided into numerous sub-categories, but the big buckets are:

 - Middle Grade (Ages 8-12)

 Like anything else, there are nooks and crannies throughout those categories, from Board Books, Early Reader, and Chapter Books, to Preteen and New Adult.
 It’s good to remember that each young reader is different and that borders are gray and often influenced by reading level, community dynamics, family background, and much more.

 Middle Grade Readers

-Middle grade is specially positioned, like that dreamy period just before dawn, when the light pokes over the trees but you can’t yet see fully.
-Third, fourth, fifth, and sixth grades are often formative years, when children begin to peer from the nest and truly notice the world around them.
+Middle grade is especially positioned, like that dreamy period just before dawn, when the light pokes over the trees but you can’t yet see fully.
+Third, fourth, fifth, and sixth grades are often formative years when children begin to peer from the nest and truly notice the world around them.